Jean-Baptiste Le Bescond

 Jean-Baptiste Le Bescond (born 9 June 1980) is a former French professional football player, Assistant Coach of the professional Team and now Director of the Youth Center at En Avant de Guingamp.

 He played on the professional level in Ligue 1 for En Avant de Guingamp.

-For more than 15 years, he is specialised in identifying, recruiting and developping young players and talents for the High level.
+For more than 15 years, he is specialised in identifying, recruiting and developing young players and talents for the High level.